 This Crock Pot (Slow Cooker?)
 Apple Butter does just the trick!!
 After growing up at Quiet Valley Living Historical Farm and “knowing” how hard it was to make Apple Butter (at Harvest Festival every year… open fire, lots of stirring, etc) I never thought that I could really make this delicious treat.
 I love Quiet Valley and hate to take some profit away from them by making my own Apple Butter – but thanks to Full Measure of Happiness, I found that it could be so easy!
 After picking about 30 pounds of apples at Heckman’s Orchard with my family I couldn’t wait to make my house smell amazing with this Apple Butter.

 Now, about a year ago I would have dreaded peeling/cutting the approximately 20 (+) apples that went into this Apple Butter.
 But that was before my dear friend Teresa & her husband got me this Apple Peeler/Core-er/Slicer last year for the holidays.
 I’m telling you – go get one, I did all the apples in about 15 minutes without any work and just a little bit of counter wiping when I was done.
-This contraption is awesome for any apple slicing needs (unless you wanted the peel) and can also supposedly be used to make those really cool spiral/tornado potatoes – I’ll have to try that and get back to you!
+This contraption is awesome for any apple slicing needs (with or without the peel) and can also supposedly be used to make those really cool spiral/tornado potatoes – I’ll have to try that and get back to you!

 So get out your Crock Pot and make your house smell delicious (other tasty smelling options are: chili or chicken or soup or pork or whatever).
 Trust me – your nose will enjoy it as will your stomach when you finally indulge in the fruits of your non-labor!

-- Apples – whatever fits in your crock pot, about 10 lbs of apples (I had about 20 apples, all different varieties – added in two batches)
+- Apples - whatever fits in your crock pot, about 10 lbs of apples (I had about 20 apples, all different varieties - added in two batches) -peeled and rough chopped

 - 2-3 cinnamon sticks